Ebrudra/studio/README.md

 npm run genkit:dev
 ```

-### 6. Open the App
+### 7. Open the App

 Once both servers are running, you can open your web browser and navigate to:

 [http://localhost:9002](http://localhost:9002)

-You should now see the application running locally!
-You can start by creating your first sprint.
+You can now start creating sprints.
+The data will be saved in a `data` folder within your project directory.